apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 The use of Ansible Vault is encouraged as a mechanism by which you may encrypt sensitive attributes.
 However it should be noted that the use of Ansible Vault is not sufficient without the context of additional conscientious practices that complete the security profile of the Ansible configuration.
-This repository enables conscientious security practices by moving sensitive folders and files into the more secure user home directory into hidden folders that are not a part of folders placed under source configuration management.
+This repository enables conscientious security practices by moving sensitive folders and files into more secure hidden folders of the user home directory that are not a part of folders placed under source configuration management.
 This results in processes that make it easy to follow practices that enhance security.